tire pressure light on the car dashboard

 a kind of horseshoe with an exclamation point in the center.

 When it lights up, it means that at least one tire lost pressure.
+In other words: the tire pressure is too low.

 When the warning light comes on, it indicates that the pressure of one or more tires has fallen below the manufacturer's recommended value or, in some cases, is excessively high.
 The system detects these changes because they directly affect vehicle behavior and safety on the road.